Cray-HPE/docs-csm/005-LIVECD-CREATION.md

 If you observe the entire boot, you will see an integrity check occur before Linux starts.
 This can be skipped by hitting OK when it appears.
 It is very quick.

-Once the system boots, you will need to create a password for the root account (for information on _recovery_, see [008-LIVECD-RECOVERY](008-LIVECD-RECOVERY.md).
+Once the system boots, you will need to create a **new** password for the root account (for information on _recovery_, see [008-LIVECD-RECOVERY](008-LIVECD-RECOVERY.md).

 After logging in, have your network information handy so you can populate it in the next steps.